How To Measure Slings

 Step 1: Before Measuring

-Make sure all bolts are tight, and measure as closely to the bolts or welds as possible.
+Make sure all bolts are tight, and measure as closely to the bolts as possible.
 The most accurate measurement is taken where the sling rail is secured to the frame because this is the most stable part of the frame.
 If the sling measures other than a quarter-inch, half-inch, three-quarter-inch, or inch, then round up to the next quarter-inch.

 Step 2: Measure Width